 Star Realms is getting a new set featuring a legacy-style campaign that serves as a prequel to the sci-fi deckbuilding game.

 Star Realms: Rise of Empire was confirmed by co-creator Rob Dougherty in an Facebook announcement video as a prequel to the sci-fi deckbuilder that “explores the origins of the Star Realms universe”.
-The competitive two-player board game depicts the expansion of humanity across the galaxy, with players taking the side of either the Trade Federation or the Star Empire.
+The competitive two-player game depicts the expansion of humanity across the galaxy, with players taking the side of either the Trade Federation or the Star Empire.

 Dougherty described Rise of Empire’s deckbuilding gameplay as “regular Star Realms with a bunch of new stuff”, with players once again purchasing cards from a central market to add to their starting deck and whittle their opponent’s health to zero.
 In Rise of Empire, each player starts with a different starting deck unique to their faction.

 Replacing Star Realms’ four factions are new card suits, with the Trade Federation and Star Empire fighting over three brand new factions in the market.
 Lore-wise, the factions are local governments that surround the Star Empire, with the Empire attempting to convince them to rise up against the oppressive Trade Federation while the Federation attempts to keep them on-side.
 As in previous Star Realms sets, each of the factions features unique gameplay mechanics that players can make use of in their deck.

 The biggest addition in Rise of Empire is a campaign described as being a “legacy-style experience” similar to the connected scenarios of legacy board games.
 The players will play a series of battles that tell the story of the creation of the Star Empire, with the outcome of each match affecting the storyline and future games.
 The number of possible scenarios and individual plays in the campaign was not given.